 Yes, a few shops sell plans to clients with solar panels, although some electricity suppliers may only sometimes advertise them publicly.
 You should check with the provider or click our energy compare to use our energy comparator tool.
 While a solar-specific plan may appear appealing on paper, you should double-check that electricity rates have not been raised to meet a greater feed-in tariff.

-What is a minimum feed-in tariff?
+What is a minimum solar feed-in tariff in Victoria?

 A minimum feed-in tariff is the lowest rate merchants must provide solar consumers.